NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

  - Hostile NPCs will actively hunt down and attack other NPCs and players using the same pathing algorithm

 If the Equipment system is enabled:
- - NPCs spawn with a full set of armor
- - NPCs spawn with a random weapon
+ - NPCs spawn with random armor piece

 If the Profession system is enabled:
  - NPCs spawn with a random tool

 If the Progression system is enabled:
  - NPCs will appear in varying levels
- - One randomly chosen piece of equipment (if present) will be equal to the NPC level
- - All other equipment will be equal to the NPC level minus one
+ - Any equipment dropped will be of level equal to the NPC's level
- - If this reduces the equipment to level zero, it is not spawned
- - This means a level 1 NPC will have a single level 1 item while a level 2 agent will have a full set of level 1 gear with one level 2 item

 If the Exchange system is enabled:
  - NPCs spawn with gold equal to their level